• Skip to main content

 So why spend the extra money on the larger TV?

-To prevent fatigue.
 As soon as your eyes focus on objects at greater than 1-1.5 meters, the lens is at configuration for infinity focus, which means the ciliary muscles (which contract the lens for near focus) are completely at rest.
-It’s when the eyes attempt to keep things in focus under the strains of up-close work, where we get fatigued and tired.
+It’s when our eyes attempt to keep things in focus under the strains of up-close work, where we get fatigued and tired.

 As far as I can tell, tp4tissue from geekhack.org is the first to discuss the combination of factors like eye vergence and focal distance.
 Big screens were not affordable not too long ago, but now we have TVs ;)

-You’ve never heard about it because of office setups.
+How come you’ve never heard about it?
+Office setups.
 The primary use of day-long computing is done at work, and offices wouldn’t be able to space efficiently if everyone needed 1.5 meters clear distance to screen.

 If you’re a professional who’s doing a lot of coloring work, for instance, the top option today (absent big curved panels, which reduce contrast drift, stochastic eye movement, and focus changes) is the 77″ OLEDs.
 You can’t use them in a bright office though, as their safe brightness is low (an OLED issue that LMCL is coming to solve), unless you’re ok with burn-ins from static screen elements.
 Another good option is large VA TVs, but careful of dynamic backlights (like Samsung tends to have), which would mean serious Photoshop or video color grading is out of the question.
 Generally speaking, Sony and Panasonic respect color the most.

 As for me, I bought an LG 70″ IPS.
-It allows me to work from 1.5 meters away, it has what I need (low input lag, chroma 4:4:4, [email protected]).
-I did sacrifice color depth to get the better viewing angles, but that’s alright – I don’t do any coloring work.
-If you do, get a VA-panel TV instead.
+It allows me to work from 1.5 meters away, it has what I need (low input lag, chroma 4:4:4, 4k@60hz).
+I did sacrifice color depth to get the better viewing angles, but that’s alright – I don’t do color-sensitive work.
+If you do, get an OLED, or a VA-panel TV.

 All in all, I highly recommend a large 4K TV as your monitor: